lexffe/backend.lexffe.io/readme.txt

 This repo is the backend for lexffe.io

-roadmap
+roadmap for v3:

-v2:

-- generalise all models
+- tags
-- collections based on the route
+- multimedia assets
 - (content management system?)

-v3:

-- multimedia assets